 Water in developing countries is not safe to drink unless it has been purified.
 Bottled water is usually available in cities and hotels often purify their entire water systems, but it is always important to ask before drinking or brushing your teeth.
 Do not brush your teeth from a tap unless you have verified that the water is purified.
 Also make sure that any ice served to you has been purified.

 The in-country director will make sure that there is plenty of safe water available for you in the villages.
 The people cooking for the expedition adhere to strict sanitary standards.

-We recommend that all participants be at least 8 years of age or older, but it is not strictly enforced if you have a child that travels well.
+We recommend that all participants be at least 8 years of age or older, but this is a guideline not a rule if you have a child that travels well.

 In order to make expeditions available to as many as possible, Family Humanitarian strives to keep the expedition costs as low as possible.
 Expedition fees are used to directly support the expedition projects as well as in-country expenses for each participant including ground transportation, food, lodging, and security.
 Approximately half of the fee goes toward personal expenses and the remaining half goes toward expedition projects.

 Family Humanitarian has a strict no-gifting policy.
-While select items may be donated to the community at large (to be cleared through Family Humanitarian), individiual gifts of food, candy, toys, clothing, etc. are strongly discouraged.
-Items that foster interactive experiences such as bubbles, nail polish, and sports equipment are encouraged.
+While select items may be donated to the community at large (to be cleared through Family Humanitarian), individual gifts of food, candy, toys, clothing, etc. are strongly discouraged.
+Items that foster interactive experiences such as bubbles, nail polish, and sports equipment to play together are encouraged.
 These items should not be given to individuals.